The NIKKOR 24-70mm f/2.8G ED is Nikon’s professional lens covering the standard and very commonly used focal lengths between 24 and 70mm.

 It measures 3.27 x 3.27 x 5.24 inches, which may not sound so large but believe me it is.
 This thing is, to put it plainly, monstrous.

-If you’re photographing people it can be a bit intimidating for your subjects.
+If you’re photographing people, they’re definitely going to notice it.
 It will also take up a good deal of room in your camera bag.
 With the hood on it becomes even larger and starts looking like it could be a big telephoto lens.

 Luckily when you’re not using the lens you can reverse the hood and it takes up a little less space.

-The 24 70mm Nikon weighs a whole 1.98 pounds, or close to 900 grams.
-That may not sound like a ton, but having that much weight strapped around your neck will really wear on your neck, shoulders arms and hands after a while.
+This lens weighs a whole 1.98 pounds, or close to 900 grams.
+That may not sound like a ton, but having that much weight strapped around your neck will really wear on your neck, shoulders arms, and hands after a while.

 It doesn’t even necessarily feel very heavy if you’re just picking it up but after carrying it around for any extended period of time it gets very tiring.
 Keep in mind that this lens weighs about as much as many DSLRs so when you combine the two it’s gonna be anywhere from four to five pounds you’re lugging around.